CrayLabs/SmartRedis/doc/developer/testing.rst

  - SR_TEST_DEVICE={CPU, GPU}: defines the hardware environment in which tests are run
  - SR_DB_TYPE={Clustered, Standalone}: Defines the type of backend database established
- - SMARTREDIS_TEST_DEVICE={CPU, GPU}: defines the hardware environment in which tests are run (Yes, this is duplicative of SR_TEST_DEVICE.
-We should fix that.)
  - SSDB: comma delimited list of IP addresses and ports for the nodes in the database

 For this example, we would do: